rtablada/laravel-vps-guide/ubuntu/nginx.md

 With Laravel 4 being stable you can now install it in a single command, which is awesome.
 But first we will have to go to the right directory.
 When you installed your LAMP stack, it created a folder for your websites. `cd /var/www/`

-You will also have to set the permissions for this folder `sudo chmod -R 777 /var/www/` This will allow you to read and write to the websites folder and it will let Apache read from here.
+You will also have to set the permissions for this folder `sudo chmod -R 777 /var/www/` This will allow you to read and write to the websites folder and it will let Nginx read from here.

 Now we can pull down Laravel 4 from composer `composer create-project laravel/laravel`.